Memal7/docker-container/docker-cheatsheet.md

 docker network create my_new_network
 ```

-Create a container and bind it to a network:
+Create a container and bind it to a *bridge* network:
 ```
 docker run -d --name nginx-container --network my_new_network nginx:latest
 ```